This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 MAMILs tend to stick to urban areas, riding extremely expensive city bikes after work and at the weekend.
 They can be quite intense and look as though they’re training for a professional event.
 You won’t have any difficulty spotting one: the brighter the attire, the more likely to be a MAMIL.
 Their bikes tend to be top of the range, with no expense spared.
 That’s led some people to associate these hobbyists with the phrase “all the gear and no idea.”

 For all the jokes and ruthless stereotyping, MAMILs are of course a harmless bunch.
 You’ll often see groups of them dressed like brightly coloured tropical birds, inspired by their favourite pro athletes.
-At the end of the day, the criteria are quite broad but anybody male, middle aged and wrapped tightly in Lycra will usually have been branded a MAMIL at some point in their life.
+At the end of the day, the criteria are quite broad but anybody male, middle aged and wrapped tightly in spandex will usually have been branded a MAMIL at some point in their life.
 MAMILs shun the usual urban cycling clothes for much sportier brands.

 If you feel like you might fit the MAMIL model don’t worry too much because you’re in good company.
-Even Australian Prime Minister Tony Abbott has been described as a MAMIL for his love of two wheels and body hugging Lycra.
+Even Australian Prime Minister Tony Abbott has been described as a MAMIL for his love of two wheels and body hugging spandex.

 MAMILs are highly memeable and the butt of lots of cycling jokes.
 We hope you’ve enjoyed the ones scattered through this article – here’s another our favourites: